davidVillarreal03/Professional-README-Generator/README.md

 ## Description

-This is to make an easily generated read me for developers
+This will help developers generate a readme with just filling out questions within the prompt.

 ## Table of Contents (Optional)